jdossgollin/2018-robust-adaptation-cyclical-risk/slides-agu/README.md

 ## Idea 3

-Though we've often considered this background noise, it may be useful!
+In the climate and hydrology spaces we often consider this a background noise, but it can be useful!
-Imagine we go for a walk tomorrow along the coast, find a bottle, open it, and out pops a genie.
-We're AGU members, so with our first wish, we of course ask for a perfect climate model, and with our second we ask for a magical earth monitoring system to initialize our model.
-In the near term we might be able to model this inter-annual to decadal variability fairly well.
+Given a magically perfect climate model, we might be able to model this inter-annual to decadal variability quite successfully.
-However, as we look far into the future we have more intrinsic uncertainties: does Elon Musk quit Twitter and solve our fossil fuel dependency, or do we burn all the rainforests and coal?
+However, as we look far into the future, our uncertainties grow.
+We're familiar with chaos in the climate, but there are more intrinsic uncertainties: does Elon Musk quit Twitter and solve our fossil fuel dependency, or do we burn all the rainforests and coal?
 Our magic climate model can't answer these questions, and so the uncertainty associated with our investment grows as we look further into the future.

-Of course, we're scientists, and so we don't believe in genies.
+Of course, we're scientists, and so we don't want to depend on magic.
-Instead, we use imperfect, non-magical, models that we have made, and we have limited information to fit them.
+Instead, we use imperfect  models, and we have limited information to fit them.
 This limits our ability to identify and predict different climate signals.

 ## Stylized Experiments